R. Sankar

 Raman Sankar (30 April 1909 – 7 November 1972) was an Indian politician, statesman, administrator, orator, educationist, writer and editor who served as the 3rd Chief Minister of Kerala from 1962 to 1964.

-Early life
+Personal life

 He was born to Raman Panicker and Kunchaliamma on 30 April 1909 in Kuzhikkalidavaka village in Puthoor, Kollam district.
 He did his formal education in the Puthoor Primary School and later continued in an English School in Kottarakkara.
-In 1924, he joined Maharajas College (present University College) to gain a degree in Chemistry.
-He also worked as a teacher for a short span of time before he moved to the Government Law College, Thiruvananthapuram in 1933.
+In 1924 he joined Maharajas College and graduated with a degree in Chemistry and did law from Government Law College, Thiruvananthapuram in 1933.

-His appointment as principal of Sivagiri High School made him associate with the activities of the Sree Narayana Dharma Paripalana Yogam (SNDP Yogam).
-He talked about the social injustice prevalent in those days, particularly the discriminatory attitude shown towards backward class communities, and also equal opportunities for backward classes.

-As the leader of SNDP Yogam and Congress

-Having started public life as a teacher and lawyer, he was drawn to freedom movement and became an active member of the Indian National Congress in Travancore State.
-After India's independence he focused his attention on strengthening the Congress party.
+He had four siblings and was married to Lekshmikutti Amma and had two children Mohan Sankar and a daughter.

+Sankar died at the age of 63 on 7 November 1972.